ikarus-project/ikarus/docs/website/02_examples/nonLinearElasticity.md

 - A geometrically non-linear elastic finite element can be used from the Ikarus library.
 - The Newton-Raphson and trust regions methods can be used as non-linear solvers.
 - The load control method is used here as the path-following technique.
+- Stress results can be written to a VTK file with a `ResultFunction`.